 - Consequences of Mycoplasma Genitalium

-- Novosanis' research on Mycoplasma Genitalium and the Colli-Pee™ device
+- Novosanis' research on Mycoplasma Genitalium and the Colli-Pee device

 Mycoplasma Genitalium typically causes inflammation of the urethra.
 This condition is known as urethritis.

 Like most STIs, Mycoplasma Genitalium infections can be prevented by using a condom during sexual contact.
 A condom offers good protection against Mycoplasma Genitalium infections, since the bacteria are present in vaginal or penile discharge.

 The urine sample for detection of Mycoplasma Genitalium has to consist of first-void urine (the first part of the urine stream), as this part of the urine stream contains more DNA particles than other part, making the clinical detection of Mycoplasma Genitalium more sensitive.

-Mycoplasma Genitalium infections are treated with antibiotics (3).
+Mycoplasma Genitalium infections are treated with antibiotics (2).